DLAwe7/Laundry-Scheduler/README.md

 # Laundry Reservation App

-A laundry room reservation app built with React, TypeScript, Supabase, TanStack Query, and Netlify, created for a real residential community to improve scheduling organization and reduce reservation conflicts.
+A Full-Stack laundry room reservation app built with React, TypeScript, Supabase, TanStack Query, and Netlify, created for a real residential community to improve scheduling organization and reduce reservation conflicts.

 Users can reserve laundry time slots, view their reservations, and cancel them.